rferrari/skatehive3.0/docs/FARCASTER_AUTH_KIT_INTEGRATION.md

 ## Environment Variables

-Add these variables to your `.env.local` file:
+Add these variables to your `.env.local` file (optional - the app has fallback values):

 ```bash
 NEXT_PUBLIC_DOMAIN=skatehive.app
 NEXT_PUBLIC_BASE_URL=https://skatehive.app
 ```

+Note: These environment variables are optional as the application provides fallback values.

 ## Security Features